-The past couple of years have seen an increased focus in the industry on ad specs and behavior, in particular from organizations like the IAB and Big Tech businesses like Google.
-This is part of the ongoing fight for ad quality, taking place on three fronts.
-Security, ad content (including inappropriate, off-brand, irrelevant or otherwise undesirable content), and ad specs/behavior.
+The past several years have seen an increased focus on ad specs and behavior, in particular from organizations like the IAB and big tech businesses like Google.
+This is part of the ongoing fight for ad quality, taking place on three fronts: security, ad content (including inappropriate, off-brand, irrelevant, or otherwise undesirable content), and ad specs/behavior.

 When it comes to heavy ad monitoring and prevention, the consequences of inaction can be costly to publishers.
-Whether these ads are served in good or bad faith, digital publishers need to take measures to keep them off the page so that users continue monetizing the site and ad partners remain satisfied.
+Whether or not these ads are served in good faith, digital publishers need to take measures to avoid heavy ads so that they can continue earning revenue from their website and ad partners remain satisfied.

 Heavy Ads Cause Problems for Users

 Heavy ads can cause a page to be slow to load, make a device shut down mid-session, or lead to excessive data usage and overage charges.

 Many ad security threats and low-quality content ads come from overtly malicious actors.
 However, ads that compromise page performance or the device’s resources are more of a mixed bag.
 Some are part of crypto-mining schemes or arbitrage strategies.
 Others are simply coded poorly or are not optimized for battery or data usage.

 Heavy ads can be insidious because a user won’t necessarily recognize that poor site performance could be anything beyond a mild inconvenience.
 It’s easy to notice when a page is slow to load.
 But it’s more difficult to detect right away when too many resources are being used — excessive CPU or data usage for example.
 The noticeable impact of heavy ads often includes less obvious things like devices shutting down mid-session and overage charges.
 This often leads users to make the incorrect assumption that their device needs to be serviced and remain unaware of the actual problem.

 What Is Heavy Ad Intervention?